bpuklich/refinerycms-wordpress-import/README.md

 The Wordpress XML dump contains absolute links to media files linked inside posts, like:

     www.mysite.com/wordpress/wp-content/uploads/2011/05/cv.txt

-The dump does NOT contain the files itself.
-To import them, this gem downloads the files from the given URL and imports them to refinery.

 After the files have been imported, the gem replaces the old links in pages and blog posts with the newly generated links to the Refinery site.
 It parses all existing records searching for the old URLs.
 For this to work